 With children and adults spending more time tethered to the screens, it is time to separate fact from fiction, and determine exactly how much screen time damages the eyes.

-According to the American Academy of Ophthalmology, doctors are seeing an increase in the cases of dry eyes and strain due to screen usage in children.
+According to the American Academy of Ophthalmology, eye specialists are seeing an increase in the cases of dry eyes and strain due to screen usage in children.
 Moreover, increased usage of screens is leading to nearsightedness and eventual use of glasses.
 However, the question is whether this digital eyestrain causing lasting damage or is this just another instance of nearsightedness?

 Since 1971, myopia or nearsightedness has seen a rising trend, so much so that in Asia, about 90 percent of teenagers and adults are nearsighted.
 Studies suggest that it might be near work activities that are lading to myopia, and not just screen use.